criticalhop/downward/README.md

 Learning Phase:
 * Prerequisites:
-   - python3, with libraries: numpy, ...
+   - python3, with libraries: numpy, sklearn, matplotlib, pandas, pylab

    - <domain>: A PDDL domain file that is shared accross all training and testing instances.
    - <runs>: A directory containing the training data.
 It should contain a sub-directory for each instance, which should contain the following files: